-This was my frame of mind when I entered Shanghai Museum, in People’s Square.
-As one of the main museums in Shanghai, it’s pretty big, four floors of ancient collections and exhibitions, thoughtfully divided into themed pavilions.
+As one of the main museums in Shanghai, it’s pretty big.
+Located in central People’s Square, it consists of four floors of ancient collections and exhibitions, thoughtfully divided into themed pavilions.

 Today China consists of 56 ethnic groups, being the Han (汉) the largest one.
 Although they all keep their own mores and traditions, they also give their precious contribution to enriching Chinese culture.

-The first pavilion I visited was the one that in my mind better symbolized the complexity of today’s Chinese society, the display of costumes, tools, masks, embroideries of the minority ethnic groups populating the mainland, from the Tibetan, to the Manchurian, to the Uyghur.
-A burst of colors and shapes that made it for a great start.
+The first pavilion perfectly symbolizes the complexity of today’s Chinese society, the display of costumes, tools, masks, embroideries of the minority ethnic groups populating the mainland, from the Tibetan to the Manchurian, to the Uyghur.
+A burst of colors and shapes that made it a great start.

-After leaving the colors of Chinese minority groups, I was ready to get into the country’s finest art, and I started with the exhibition of elaborate pieces of furniture belonging to Qing and Ming dynasties, showing how the habits of kneeling or sitting crossed-legs have changed throughout the centuries.
+After leaving the colors of Chinese minority groups, get into the country’s finest art, and start exploring the exhibition of elaborate pieces of furniture belonging to Qing and Ming dynasties that show how the habits of kneeling or sitting crossed-legs have changed throughout the centuries.

-From the detailed works of ancient furniture, I went directly into the Jade Gallery displaying jewellery and any sort of objects made of the precious stone that is China’s national pride, available in different colors and shades, from green to white.
+From the detailed works of ancient furniture, go into the Jade Gallery displaying jewelry and any sort of objects made of the precious stone that is China’s national pride, available in different colors and shades, from green to white.

-Close to the jade exhibition there was the pavilion devoted to currencies, a topic that didn’t interest me much.
-However, I decided to quickly have a look at that too, and I found myself immersed in a fascinating journey through the different coins and money used in China and all along the Silk Road.
+Close to the jade exhibition, there is the pavilion devoted to currencies.
+Whether it’s of your interest or not, it’s a very fascinating pavilion.
+You will find yourself immersed in a captivating journey through the different coins and money used in China and all along the Silk Road.

-After having carefully delved into everything the fourth floor had to offer, I motioned to the third one, in which I tackled two pavilions, first the one devoted to calligraphy, then Chinese Painting Gallery.
+After having carefully delved into everything the fourth floor had to offer, motion to the third one.
+Here I personally got lost visiting two pavilions, first the one devoted to calligraphy, then Chinese Painting Gallery.

-Staying on the same floor, I visited the Chinese Painting Gallery, displaying drawing in different styles like figure, landscape, flower and bird painting, the traditional Dan Qing, that literally means the mineral colors of cinnabar and azurite used as pigments, to masterpieces from Yuan, Qing and Ming dynasties to the Yangzhou School, important commercial port during Qing dynasty where a group of painters made their living out of their art.
+Staying on the same floor, don’t miss the Chinese Painting Gallery.
+It’s an exhibition displaying drawings in different styles like figure, landscape, flower and bird painting.
+You will see also the traditional Dan Qing, which literally means the mineral colors of cinnabar and azurite used as pigments, and masterpieces from Yuan, Qing and Ming dynasties to the Yangzhou School.
+This was an important commercial port during the Qing dynasty where a group of painters made their living out of their art.

-After the painting gallery, I headed to the second floor, where I dived headfirst in the elegant collection of ancient ceramics, finely decorated with traditional flower styles and dragons.
-China is famous all over the world for its ceramics so, although I was already starting feeling tired, I couldn’t miss out on all those beautiful pots, bowls, tools dating back 8000 years nonetheless.
+After the painting gallery, I headed to the second floor.
+Here I dived headfirst in the elegant collection of ancient ceramics, finely decorated with traditional flower styles and dragons.
+China is famous all over the world for its ceramics so, although I was already exhausted, I couldn’t miss out on those beautiful pots, bowls, tools dating back 8000 years nonetheless.
 From the Neolithic Age to the late Qing dynasty, the exhibition shows some 500 pieces that accompany the visitor along the long and rich Chinese history.